Astro247/Astro247/README.md

 # Astro.
 <p>
-Hello.
-I'm Manuel, a Python developer specialized in data analysis and passionate about leveraging data to extract meaningful informations.
+Hello, I'm Manuel.
+I'm a Python developer with experience in the main data analysis libraries and proficiency in writing SQL queries, particularly using the MySQL DBMS.
 </p>

-<h2>Skills</h2>
+# Skills
 <p>
-Over time, I have learned various technologies useful for data analysis and database management.
-Here's a list of the technologies I know:
+Over time, these are the skills I have acquired:
 </p>

 <div style="display: flex; flex-wrap: wrap; gap: 20px;">